Home/Resources/Early Development/Helping Toddlers Develop Self-Control From 24-36 Months

 Know yourself.
 You are your child’s role model for how to cope with challenges (and everything else as well!).
 So how you manage your own feelings and reactions is an important factor in your ability to help your child develop self-control.

-Give your child lots of credit when he shows self-control.
+Give children a lot of credit when they show self-control.

 Children want to please.
 When you respond positively to their behavior, you reinforce that behavior and also build their self-esteem.
 You stomped your feet when you were mad rather than hitting.
 Great job!
 And children who feel good about themselves are more likely to be well-behaved.